 - Gives you an idea of strong & weak portions

 The prime objective of JEE mock papers is to let aspirants know about their strengths and weakness.
 Sitting in mock tests and solving questions will give a rough idea of the exam paper.
 Once you are done with the paper, analyze every question.
 You will know which topics of PCM you will have to work hard on and which are your strong portions.
-Both toppers of IIT-JEE and experts believe that giving JEE mock test prior to the examination is an effective way to gain speed.
+Both toppers of IIT-JEE and experts believe that giving JEE mock test before the examination is an effective way to gain speed.

 When to start giving JEE mock tests?